joaniumhere/Joanium-Classic/README.md

 ## License

-Joanium is source-available under the [PolyForm Noncommercial License 1.0.0](LICENSE.md) — free for personal, educational, and noncommercial use.
+Joanium Classic is source-available under the [PolyForm Noncommercial License 1.0.0](LICENSE.md) — free for personal, educational, and noncommercial use.

 Commercial use requires a separate paid license.
 Contact **Joel Jolly** at